ISTANBUL BLOG: Revisiting jihadism and why it’s ‘next stop, China’

 At this point, there is an urge to get straight to the heart of the matter, i.e. just why does anyone think it's okay to not stop bombing people's countries and providing jihadists with guns, but heck, more granular detail needs adding to the picture if ours is to reason why, so here goes.

-Afghanistan’s population is estimated as approaching 40mn people and the country has been a source of immigration since 1979.
+Afghanistan’s population is estimated as approaching 40mn people and the country has been a source of migration since 1979.
 Syria’s population stood at around 20mn prior to its war.
 According to official figures, 7mn have left the country since the shooting began, with 3.6mn presently hosted by Turkey.

 There are officially around 0.1mn Afghan migrants in Turkey, with the country officially hosting 3.7mn refugees in all, making it the world leader, according to UN figures.
 But there are “actual figures” in circulation in Turkey that describe a total of 10mn migrants, including 5-6mn Syrians and 1-1.5mn Afghans.